jsdclxvi/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”